natebrunelle/Repair-Graph-Compression/docs/gettingstarted.rst

 Getting the source code
 ^^^^^^^^^^^^^^^^^^^^^^^

-All of the source code for this project is version controlled using git and privately shared on GitHub.
-As a result, you need an invitation to access the repo (email yf2ey to request access).
-You will also need to have git installed on your computer, then follow these steps:
+All of the source code for this project is version controlled using git and shared on GitHub.
+You will need to have git installed on your computer, then follow these steps:

 1. Create a folder on your computer and inside that folder run::